EU solar panel inquiry draws warning from China

 He urged the European Union to "seriously consider China's position and proposals, and to resolve friction over solar panel trade through consultations and cooperation".

-The Chinese solar industry expanded rapidly on the back of profitable exports to Europe and the United States but is now struggling with severe overcapacity as export markets have shriveled and domestic demand remains insufficient.
+The Chinese solar industry expanded rapidly on the back of profitable exports to Europe but is now struggling with severe overcapacity as export markets have shrivelled and domestic demand remains insufficient.

-The European Union imported goods from China worth a total of 292 billion euros ($368 billion) last year.
-Imports of Chinese products subject to trade defense duties total less than one percent of that amount.
+The European Union imported goods from China worth a total of 292 billion euros ($368.01 billion) last year.
+Imports of Chinese products subject to trade defence duties total less than one percent of that amount.

 The United States imposed duties on solar panel imports from China in May after a similar initiative led by SolarWorld there.